A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 2D Natural Images

-For one-shot semantic segmentation, Zhang~\emph{et al.}~\cite{zhang2019pyramid} introduce a pyramid graph attention module to model the connection between query and support feature maps, endowing unlabeled pixels in the query set with semantic and contextual information.
-For few-shot semantic segmentation, Xie~\emph{et al.}~\cite{xie2021scale} propose a scale-aware GNN to perform cross-scale relational reasoning among support-query images.
+For one-shot semantic segmentation, Zhang~\emph{et al.}~\cite{zhang2019pyramid} introduce a pyramid graph attention module to model the connection between query and support feature maps, associating unlabeled pixels in the query set with semantic and contextual information.
+For few-shot semantic segmentation, Xie~\emph{et al.}~\cite{xie2021scale} propose a scale-aware GNN to perform cross-scale relational reasoning over both support and query images.
 A self-node collaboration mechanism is introduced to perceive different resolutions of the same object.
-Zhang~\emph{et al.}~\cite{zhang2021affinity} study the problem of weakly supervised semantic segmentation via affinity attention GNN.
-Specifically, an image will first be converted to a weighted graph via an affinity CNN network, and then an affinity attention layer is devised to obtain long-range interactions from the constructed graph and propagate semantic information to the unlabeled pixels.
-In addition to semantic segmentation, Wu~\emph{et al.}~\cite{wu2020bidirectional} design a bidirectional graph reasoning network to bridge the things branch and the stuff branch for panoptic segmentation.
-They first build things and stuff graphs to represent the intra-branch relations.
-Then, bidirectional graph reasoning is performed to propagate the semantic representations in both intra- and inter-branch.
+Zhang~\emph{et al.}~\cite{zhang2021affinity} propose an affinity attention GNN for weakly supervised semantic segmentation.
+Specifically, an image is first converted to a weighted graph via an affinity CNN network, and then an affinity attention layer is devised to model long-range interactions in the constructed graph and propagate semantic information to unlabeled pixels.
+In addition to semantic segmentation, Wu~\emph{et al.}~\cite{wu2020bidirectional} design a bidirectional graph reasoning network to bridge a pair of ``things'' and ``stuff'' branches for panoptic segmentation.
+They first build things and stuff graphs to represent relations within corresponding branches.
+Bidirectional graph reasoning is then performed to propagate semantic representations both within and across the two branches.

 \textbf{Discussion.} Many research efforts in semantic segmentation are devoted to exploring contextual information in the local- or global-level with pyramid pooling, dilated convolutions, or the self-attention mechanism.
 For instance, non-local networks~\cite{wang2018non} and their variants achieve this goal by adopting the self-attention mechanism, but are computationally expensive as comparing every pixel to all other pixels in an image has a quadratic time complexity.
 In addition, probabilistic graphical models, such as Conditional Random Fields (CRFs) and Markov Random Fields (MRFs), can be used to model scene-level semantic contexts but have very limited representation ability.
 In comparison to these prior efforts, GNN-based methods show clear superiority in terms of relation modeling and training efficiency.